 The Cameroon mask with the open mouth and full cheeks represents plenty.
 Because of these qualities, she is my picture of Storytalker

 Storytalker travels the world and never rests.
 One after another, she pours out stories into hearts and minds, entertaining, comforting or transporting us to new places and ideas.

 Before stories were written down they were told through pictures, carvings, and one person sharing with another.
-This carving is placed on the shape of Cameroon, a West African country.

 Now stories are written and shared through books, magazines, and newspapers.
 We also find stories on the Internet.
 No matter how stories are communicated, Storytalker is there.

 Storytalker also whispers stories about and for children who may struggle in life.
 She knows that stories are helpful.
 But that’s only one way she works.
 No matter how much you have or don’t have, there is a story hole inside of you, one that needs to be fed.

 Treasure every story Storytalker tells you in your ear and heart.
 As treasures, polish them from time to time.
 That means you must shine them up so that they are told in the most wonderful and exciting ways.
 Then share them with others.